 - When finished, click Create user to save.

 Resending Activation Emails

 Activation emails expire after 48 hours.
-If some of your users have not activated their accounts and you need to send them new activation emails, use the checkboxes in the left column of the users table to select them and then select "Resend activation email" in the dropdown below the table.
+If some of your users have not activated their accounts and you need to send them new activation emails, use the checkboxes in the left column of the users table to select them and then choose "Resend activation email" from the dropdown below the table.
 The activation emails will only be sent to the users that have not already activated their accounts.